This definition applies to all payments.

 - under a personal accident or insurance policy or income replacement insurance policy

-- as a result of personal injury arising from a professional negligence claim (e.g. medical negligence) that includes a component for lost earnings or lost earning capacity, AND
+- as a result of personal injury arising from a professional negligence claim (for example, medical negligence) that includes a component for lost earnings or lost earning capacity, AND

 - other personal injury compensation payments.